John Walker Lindh: Youth, conversion, and travels

 Lindh was born in Washington, D.C., to Marilyn Walker and Frank R. Lindh, as the middle of three children in the family.
 He was named "John" after John Lennon, who was murdered two months before Lindh's birth.
 He was baptized a Catholic, and grew up in Silver Spring, Maryland.
 When he was 10 years old, his family moved to San Anselmo, California.
 Lindh suffered from an intestinal disorder as a child.
 At age 14, his health improved.
 He enrolled at Redwood High School as a freshman.
 He then transferred to Tamiscal High School in the Tamalpais Union High School District, an alternative school offering self-directed, individualized study programs.
 While there, he studied world culture, including Sunni Islam and the Middle East.

 Lindh dropped out of the school and eventually earned an equivalent of a high school diploma by passing the California High School Proficiency Exam at age 16.
 As an adolescent, Lindh participated in IRC chatrooms with the IRC nickname Mujahid.
 He became a devoted fan of hip-hop music and engaged in extensive discussions on Usenet newsgroups, sometimes pretending to be an African-American rapper who would criticize others for "acting black".
 Spike Lee's film Malcolm X impressed him deeply and sparked his interest in Islam.

 Although his parents did not divorce until 1999, their marriage was in serious trouble throughout Lindh's adolescence.
-His father often left their Marin residence for extended periods to live in San Francisco with a male lover.
+His father often left their Marin County residence for extended periods to live in San Francisco with a male lover.
 Frank Lindh said he and Marilyn had been separated since 1997.
 Also in 1997, at the age of 16, Lindh converted to Islam.
 He began regularly attending mosques in Mill Valley and later in nearby San Francisco.